import Lean

 ToJson

-After its arguments, we define the getType method.
-Every RPC method executes in the RequestM monad and must return a RequestTask α where α is its "actual" return type.
+After its argument structure, we define the getType method.
+RPCs method execute in the RequestM monad and must return a RequestTask α where α is the "actual" return type.
 The Task is so that requests can be handled concurrently.
-A first guess for α might be Expr.
+As a first guess, we'd use Expr as α.
 However, expressions in general can be large objects which depend on an Environment and LocalContext.
-Thus we cannot directly serialize an Expr and send it to the widget.
+Thus we cannot directly serialize an Expr and send it to JavaScript.
 Instead, there are two options:

 • One is to send a reference which points to an object residing on the server.
 From JavaScript's point of view, references are entirely opaque, but they can be sent back to other RPC methods for further processing.

-• Two is to pretty-print the expression and send its textual representation called CodeWithInfos.
+• The other is to pretty-print the expression and send its textual representation called CodeWithInfos.
 This representation contains extra data which the infoview uses for interactivity.
 We take this strategy here.

-RPC methods execute in the context of a file, but not any particular Environment so they don't know about the available definitions and theorems.
+RPC methods execute in the context of a file, but not of any particular Environment, so they don't know about the available definitions and theorems.
 Thus, we need to pass in a position at which we want to use the local Environment.
 This is why we store it in GetTypeParams.
-The withWaitFindSnapAtPos method launches a concurrent computation whose job is to find such an Environment and a bit more information for us, in the form of a snap : Snapshot.
+The withWaitFindSnapAtPos method launches a concurrent computation whose job is to find such an Environment for us, in the form of a snap : Snapshot.
 With this in hand, we can call MetaM procedures to find out the type of name and pretty-print it.

 open Server RequestM in